enesonus/whatsapp-bot/README.md

 # WhatsApp Bot for Scheduled Messages

+> [!CAUTION]
+> This bot is currently not working properly due to changes in web.whatsapp and is not currently maintaned.
+If you want to contribute feel free to open a PR.

 WhatsApp is an instant messaging application that's mostly used in mobile phones.
 It allows you to send a message any time of the day but you cannot schedule a message to be sent at a certain time.